 I also like to take a screen capture of my itinerary, so that I have my airline info handy when I don’t have access to the internet.

-7. consider train or bus for short-haul travels
+7. Consider train or bus for short-haul trips

 If you are going from one neighboring city to another, opt for the train or bus.